1indsey/odin-landing-page/README.md

 # odin-landing-page

-The Odin Project - Foundations - Landing Page Project HTML/CSS w/ Flexbox
+The Odin Project - Foundations - Landing Page Project - HTML/CSS w/ Flexbox

+Created a basic landing page from scratch using HTML & CSS with a focus on flexbox.